This example shows how to estimate the parameters of a multi-domain DC servo motor model constructed using various physical modeling products.

 Validate the results against other test data sets and repeat above steps if necessary.

+The plot below shows the measured data overlaid with the simulated data.
+The simulated data comes from the model with the estimated parameters.
 Comparing the response of the system before and after the estimation process clearly shows that the estimation successfully identified the model parameters and the simulated response accurately matches the experimental data.

 After completing the estimation, it is important to validate the results against other data sets.
 A successful estimation should match not only the experimental data that we used for estimation, but also the other data sets that we collected in our experiments.

-We used our second data set for validating the estimation results.
+We used our second data set in ValidationData for validating the estimation results.
 As the next figure shows, the match between the model response and the data set is very good.
 In fact, the two curves are almost identical for this example.

-Engineers and scientists across disciplines and industry are well acquainted with the benefits of modeling dynamic systems.
+Engineers and scientists across disciplines and industries are well acquainted with the benefits of modeling dynamic systems.
 They may use either first-principles mathematics or test-data based methods.
 First-principles models provide important insight into system behavior, but may lack accuracy.
 Data-driven models provide accurate results, but tend to offer limited understanding of the physics of the system.
 This article showed the use of Parameter Estimation to improve the accuracy of a DC Servo Motor model by estimating the model parameters using experimental data.